sellout/sellout.github.com/_posts/2020-02-26-RIO-response.md

 This is a response to [The RIO Monad.](https://www.fpcomplete.com/blog/2017/07/the-rio-monad).
 It currently makes the most sense if read side-by-side with that post.

+**NB**: This is a draft that I didn't intend to make public.
+But it is, so I'll leave it up (with some edits).
+Apologies for just barely touching on a number of the points I make.
+Please feel free to ask about them in the comments, and I'll try to expand upon them either here or in separate posts that I'll link from here.

 # pointwise

 ## What's happening in Stack?